 In practice, this results in a graphics card lineup that is oddly stacked.
 The GTX 1660 and 1660 Ti are clearly defined as top and bottom of this trio of cards, but the GTX 1660 Super is barely weaker than the 1660 Ti.
 In some testing, we’ve seen it perform as little as 2% worse.
 That’s a near-insignificant difference and certainly problematic for the Ti, because there’s a near $50 difference between them, which at this price level is dramatic.

 The various factory overclocked and cooled versions of each card may even things out on a pricing scale, but the GTX 1660 Super eats into the 1660 Ti’s market considerably, giving it little room to breathe.

 DLSS (deep learning super sampling) is also off the table with these cards, as they lack the Tensor cores to support it.
 What they can do, though, is take advantage of other Nvidia driver-level features.
 All three of the GTX 1660s support Nvidia’s ultra-low-latency (NULL) technology, for faster in-game response during competitive play.
 They can also enjoy all the post-processing effects introduced with Nvidia’s Reshade support.

 Reshade isn’t new — gamers have been enjoying its effects on AMD and Nvidia GPUs for years already, but now it’s officially supported and integrated through Nvidia’s control panel.
 All three of the 1660s fully support this.
 But due to the slight performance hit that some processing effects and filters take, the 1660 Ti should be the best equipped to handle it.
 We doubt the Super will be too far behind, though.

 Nvidia made an intriguing move with the introduction of the GTX 1660 Super.
-It’s an excellent card that offers noticeably improved performance over the GTX 1660 at a price that is almost identical for some models and little more than $10-$20 higher for others.
+It’s an excellent card that offers noticeably improved performance over the GTX 1660 at around the same price.
 That means we’re almost always going to recommend the Super over the standard 1660.
 But what about the Ti?